zdgriffith/pev-photons/pev_photons/all_sky/README.md

 ## Producing the all sky scan

 * all_sky_scan.py
-    : perform an unbinned LLH test over each point of a grid in the sky, creating a TS map
+    : perform an unbinned LLH test over each point of a grid in the sky, creating a TS map.
 * dec_list.py
-    : create an array of unique declination values for a given Nside
+    : create an array of unique declination values for a given Nside.
 * one_dec_ts.py
     : calculate the TS for random trials at a given declination.
 * cluster_dec_trials.py
-    : submit one_dec_ts.py on the cluster
+    : submit one_dec_ts.py on the cluster.
-* ts_to_pvalue.py
+* ts_to_p_value.py
-    : convert a TS map to a pre-trial p-value map using the TS ensembles produced by cluster_dec_trials.py
+    : convert a TS map to a pre-trial p-value map using the TS ensembles produced by cluster_dec_trials.py.
 * plot_p_value.py
-    : plot the pre-trial p-value map
+    : plot the pre-trial p-value map.
+* cluster_all_sky_trials.py
+    : submit all-sky trial jobs to the cluster.

 ## Hotspot